DrRoad/ellisp.github.io/_posts/2017-06-24-oz-polls-statespace.md

 ## Estimates of polling house effects

-Here's a comparison of the house effects estimated by my with Stan, to those in Jackman's 2009 book:
+Here's the house effects estimated by me with Stan, compared to those in Jackman's 2009 book:

 <img src="/img/0102-compare-house-effects.svg" width = "100%">

 Basically we got the same results - certainly close enough anyway.
+Jackman writes:

+> "The largest effect is for the face-to-face polls conducted by Morgan; the point estimate of the house effect is 2.7 percentage points, which is very large relative to the classical sampling error accompanhying these polls."

+Interestingly, Morgan's phone polls did much better.

 Here's the code that did that comparison: